About

 BLUEBARN broke ground in Summer 2014 and built a beautiful theater (with the help of many local artisans), and moved into their new home in the Fall of 2015.

 Today, the BLUEBARN Theatre has long established itself as Omaha’s premier professional theatre.
-After producing over 100 plays thoughout it’s history since 1989, the BLUEBARN’s reputation for high-quality entertainment and pursuit of stories that challenge both the theatre artists and patrons is solid.
-The BLUEBARN’s primary goals are to bring in more professional actors and designers from around the country and to increase awareness of the BLUEBARN in Omaha and surrounding communities.
+After producing over 100 plays throughout its history since 1989, the BLUEBARN’s reputation for high-quality entertainment and pursuit of stories that challenge both the theatre artists and patrons is solid.
+BLUEBARN’s primary goals are to provide comprehensively equitable spaces and practices, bring in more professional actors and designers from around the country, and to increase awareness of the BLUEBARN in Omaha and surrounding communities.

 Our old home downtown on